avaseduard/iShop-frontend/README.md

 - subcategories: Laptops, Tablets, Phones + TVs, Photo cameras, Video cameras
 - client address in dashboard and database
 - select delivery address in checkout
+- convert all js to jsx
+- remove address function from user controller and routes

 Helpers:
 - € symbol